 We appreciate the time and expense necessary for dancers to travel during audition season so first consideration is given to those actually attending our open auditions.
 If you are not able to attend, you may send us your résumé, dance photo and DVD.
 If there are still positions to fill following our open auditions we may review any additional materials received at that time.

-Given the volume of materials received, Ballet Austin artistic staff is not able to pre-view audition materials to determine appropriate candidates for auditions.
-All dancers interested in Ballet Austin are encouraged to attend one of the open auditions.
+Video links are helpful to the audition process and should be included with audition materials.
+For dancers interested in company positions, videos should include performance footage if possible.
+Ballet Austin artistic staff may not able to preview all materials received to determine appropriate candidates for auditions.
+All dancers interested in Ballet Austin are therefore encouraged to attend one of the open auditions.

 Because open company auditions include dancers 18 and older, all age appropriate candidates are also evaluated for further review in our summer program.
 An invitation to the summer intensive would not necessarily affect your consideration for a company position.
-However, for consideration in either our apprentice or Butler Fellowship programs at Ballet Austin, candidates must attend at least 3 weeks of a Ballet Austin’s summer intensive program.
+However, for consideration in either our apprentice or Butler Fellowship programs at Ballet Austin, candidates must attend at least three weeks of a Ballet Austin’s Summer Intensive program.

-Because of the pre-planning required in scheduling travel, studio rental/availability, etc. during audition season we may not know the exact number of positions available in early auditions.
-We always anticipate having to fill at least one or two company positions and several apprentice and Butler Fellowship positions.
+Because of the pre-planning required in scheduling travel, studio rental/availability, etc. during audition season, we may not know the exact number of positions available in early auditions.
+We always anticipate having to fill at least one or two company positions and several apprentice and Butler Fellowship Program positions.

 Ian J. Bethany is from Long Island, N.Y.
 He started dancing as a tap and jazz student at Robert Mann Dance Centre.
-He started ballet at the age of 12 at Tap to Pointe Dance Center.
-Ian then went on to train at the Frank Ohman School of Ballet, at the School of Ballet Chicago with Daniel Duell and Patricia Blair, at Ballet Academy East with Darla Hoover and Francis Patrelle, and then as a full scholarship student in the Professional Division of Pacific Northwest Ballet School with Peter Boal, Elaine Bauer, Marjorie Thompson, Bruce Wells, and Nicholas Ade.
-With Ballet Austin, Ian has enjoyed performing in George Balanchine’s Agon and Allegro Brillante, Nicolo Fonte’s Lasting Imprint, Annabelle Lopez Ochoa’s Requiem for a Rose, Gabrielle Lamb’s Dovetail, Bradley Shelver’s The Last Just, Stephen Mills’ Carmina Burana, The Magic Flute, and The Nutcracker, and the Bluebird Pas de Deux in The Sleeping Beauty.
-Ian has performed with project-based company Performa/Dance, has sung with the Austin Opera, was seen as Dream Curly in Zilker Theatre Production’s presentation of Oklahoma!, and does numerous juggling gigs around Austin.
-He also teaches in the Ballet Austin Academy.
-Ian would like to thank Jesus Christ, his wife, Grace, and his family for the support they give him each day.
+He started ballet at Tap to Pointe Dance Center, continuing at the Frank Ohman School of Ballet, the School of Ballet Chicago, Ballet Academy East, and Pacific Northwest Ballet School.
+With Ballet Austin, Ian has been featured in George Balanchine’s Agon and Allegro Brillante, Nicolo Fonte’s Lasting Imprint, Annabelle Lopez Ochoa’s Requiem for a rose, Gabrielle Lamb’s Dovetail, Bradley Shelver’s The Last Just, Stephen Mills’ Carmina Burana, The Magic Flute, and The Nutcracker, as the Master of Ceremonies in Mills' Cinderella, in the Bluebird Pas de Deux in The Sleeping Beauty, as the White Rabbit in Septime Webre's Alice (in wonderland), and as Peter Pan in Paul Vasterling's Peter Pan.
+He has performed with project-based company Performa/Dance, ZACH Theatre, Zilker Theatre Productions, has sung with the Austin Opera and does numerous juggling gigs around Austin.
+Ian has choreographed and taught for the Ballet Austin Academy, the ZACH Theatre Pre-Professional Company, for Harmony School of Creative Arts, and for Agni Entertainment.

 At Ballet Austin Orlando has danced lead roles in The Nutcracker, Cult of Color: Call to Color, Truth & Beauty: The Bach Project, Romeo & Juliet, Nine Sinatra Songs, silence within silence and The Magic Flute.
 He has worked with such choreographers as Stephen Mills, Twyla Tharp, KT Nelson, Dominic Walsh, Nicolo Fonte, Sonya Delwaide, Toni Bravo, Michelle Thompson, Reginald Harris, and Annabelle Lopez Ochoa.
 Orlando has also had the pleasure of dancing for Molly Lynch’s National Choreographers Initiative in 2012 and 2013.
 There he worked with Darrell Moultrie, Melissa Barak, Val Caniparoli, Frank Chavez, Kitty McNamee, and Susan McCullough.
 In addition, Orlando teaches dance at the Ballet Austin Academy, the Butler Center for Dance & Fitness, Saint Mary’s Hall, Austin City Ballet, and Alamo Heights High School.